 So, yes, liberty lovers got a win this time on guns.
 But that victory rests on the same reasoning that very nearly gave us a constitutional right to some arbitrary wage and the notion that the feds have the power to control local taxes.
 Your win comes at a cost.
 You are now ultimately subject to the whim of five politically connected lawyers.

 So, do we simply sit back and allow state governments to trample our right to keep and bear arms?
 Of course not.
 We wield the Second Amendment to keep the federal government at bay, and we work through our state Constitutions to protect our rights within the borders of our state.
-Every state Constitution in the U.S. has some provision protecting the right to bear arms – except New Jersey.
-(You folks in the Garden State should get busy remedying that.)
+Every state Constitution in the U.S. has some provision protecting the right to bear arms except New York, Maryland, Iowa, Minnesota, California and New Jersey.
+(You folks should get busy remedying that.)
 Many utilize the exact same language as the Second Amendment.
 Other feature restrictive stipulations delegating some regulatory power to the state legislature.
 But that simply means the people of the states must work diligently to ensure their representatives respect and protect their rights, and abide by their state constitutions.